jayc-10/bibi/README.md

-# BIBI ٩(ˊᗜˋ*)ﾉ
+## bibi ٩(ˊᗜˋ*)ﾉ
-General webpage to help me learn introductory HTML/CSS on my own (self-study woo !!).

-(Note: followers list hard coded as of 10/17/24.)
+General webpage to help me learn introductory HTML/CSS on my own (self-studying !!).
+I've always loved music and a good way I found to motivate myself was through work I am passionate about.
+I've made a webpage listing some of my favorites from her discography and I hope you enjoy them!
+The main image links to her artist profile and each sub-image link to their publication accordingly.

 <div style="display: flex; justify-content: space-between;">
   <img src="publication/sample1.png" alt="initial" width="49%" style="margin-right: 10px;" />
   <img src="publication/sample2.png" alt="socials" width="49%" />
 </div>

-## TRACKS
-Main image links to her artist profile and each sub-image link to their publication accordingly.

-Listed works aren't her entire discography but more of just my favorites, hope you enjoy!
+## ᕕ( ᐛ )ᕗ tracks

 - 1: 비누
   - 비누